pateketrueke/jenkins/README.md

 - [x] Any change in this code should trigger a build on Jenkins
 - [x] It will run .travis.yml for linting, testing, coverage, etc.
+- [x] Provides an interactive dashboard for the command-line interface